There is a growing need for the development and support of technologies working to protect potential victims of human trafficking.

 Since its official launch in June 2018, Tech Against Trafficking has undertaken extensive research and mapping of emerging and existing anti-trafficking tech solutions.

 So far, Tech Against Trafficking has mapped more than 260 technology tools.
-Nearly half focus specifically on labor trafficking, 18 percent target sex trafficking and rest on other trafficking types such as child labor exploitation and organ trafficking.
+Nearly half focus specifically on labour trafficking, 18 percent target sex trafficking and rest on other trafficking types such as child labour exploitation and organ trafficking.
 Cross-sector tools were four times more common than sector-specific tools.

 Other areas of limited focus include tools using payment security, privacy and personal identity technologies and tools for ethical shopping; eight percent of tools target consumers as primary users.

 Currently, Latin America and the Caribbean, Oceania, MENA, and Africa are the most underserved regions, totaling only 17 per cent of the technology tools mapped.
 Tech Against Trafficking is continuing to map these regions to better understand the technology landscape on the ground.